awemorris/suika3/README.md

 |---------------|---------------|---------------------------------------------------------------|
 |All targets    |~2 MB          |Allocates 256 MB at startup for GC; does not exceed that limit |

-The garbage collector allocates 256 MB at startup because currently 256 MB is the maximum heap size.
-So the required system memory size is 256 MB by default.
-(However, this can be adjusted to a smaller value.)
+The garbage collector commits 256 MB at startup because currently 256 MB is the maximum heap size in the default configuration.
+So the required system memory size is 256 MB.
+(However, this can be adjusted to a smaller or larger values.)

 ---